Corporate Tax

 For employees, the GHS contribution rate is 2.65% of gross employment income, capped at €180,000 of annual income (meaning a maximum personal GHS contribution of €4,770 per year).
 The employer contributes an additional 2.9% on the same capped basis (maximum €5,220 per year from the employer).

 Importantly, GHS contributions also apply to dividend income received by Cyprus tax residents — including non-dom individuals who otherwise pay zero Special Defence Contribution on dividends.
 This means that even a non-dom who structures all their income as dividends will pay 2.65% GHS on dividends received, subject to the €180,000 cap.
+See the Cyprus Tax Department guidance on GHS calculation for full details.

 If an individual receives both employment income and dividend income, the GHS cap applies across all sources combined.
 Once €180,000 of total income subject to GHS has been received in a tax year, no further GHS contributions are due.